haproxytech/haproxy-lua-http/README.rst

       local form, err = req:parse_multipart()

-      -- 2) Send request to external server (please note there is no DNS support in Lua on HAProxy
+      -- 2) Send request to external server (please note there is no DNS --    support for Lua on HAProxy

       local res, err = http.get{
           url="http://1.2.3.4",